Technical Reference

 section_entropy_stdStd deviation of section entropies

-num_importsTotal count of imported functions
+num_importsCount of imported functions

 num_import_dllsDistinct DLLs imported

-num_exportsExported symbols (non-zero in DLLs/tools)
+num_exportsExported symbols (non-zero in DLLs)

-is_dllBinary: 1 if IMAGE_FILE_DLL characteristics flag is set
+is_dll1 if IMAGE_FILE_DLL flag is set

-has_debugBinary: 1 if a debug directory is present
+has_debug1 if a debug directory is present

-is_signedBinary: 1 if the file carries a valid Authenticode signature
+is_signed1 if valid Authenticode signature present

-file_ext_encEncoded file extension (.exe / .dll / .sys / other)
+file_ext_encEncoded extension (.exe / .dll / .sys / other)

-architecture_encEncoded target machine type (x64 / x86 / ARM64)
+architecture_encTarget machine type (x64 / x86 / ARM64)

 Behavioral Autoencoder